For Kiwis, “Latin” America is usually viewed as two quite separate destinations – ‘South’ – ie South of Panama, and ‘Central’ – North of Panama.

 There are flights 4 times per week from Auckland directly into Santiago (Chile) with LATAM Airlines, then their huge network offers good connections to popular destinations like Peru, Bolivia, Ecuador, Colombia, Brazil and Argentina.

 Air NZ also fly direct from Auckland to Buenos Aires 4 times per week with connections onward to many destinations in Argentina and Brazil with partner airlines.

 Flying into ‘Central’ America is usually quicker and cheaper via the USA – Los Angeles and/or Miami then onto Mexico, Guatemala, Costa Rica etc.

-Getting to Cuba is a little trickier as there are no direct flights from the USA due to the ongoing travel embargo, but there are daily connections possible via Mexico City and Cancun.
+Getting to Cuba is a little trickier as although there are limited direct flights from the USA it’s not recommended to risk using these during the ongoing travel embargo, but there are daily connections possible via Mexico City and Cancun.

 First-timers to South America tend to explore the popular Andean countries of Peru, Bolivia or Ecuador first in search of Incan & pre-Colombian adventures, usually in the drier months of April to October with the star attractions undoubtedly Ecuador’s Galapagos Islands & Amazon Rainforest lodges, Peru’s Cuzco, the Sacred Valley of the Incas & Machu Picchu and Lake Titicaca, astride the Peru/Bolivia border..

 On the way to or returning from these Andean nations you may wish to enjoy a city break in the ‘heartland’ of South America – the three capital cities of Santiago, Buenos Aires and Rio de Janeiro are very different but each are buzzy and cosmopolitan and the most iconic scenic highlight of South America – mighty Iguassu Falls – sits astride the Brazil & Argentinean border and is a very popular stopover.